-There is a Home Learning club run in the LSF after school each night.
+There is a Home Learning club run in Room 3 after school Monday-Thursday until 4pm.
 This allows a safe, secure place with relevant resources and provision for all SEN students.
 SEND staff are in the LSF, and are there before, during and after school to offer support and to answer any questions.
 For certain students, a keyworker is assigned who remains in regular contact with parents throughout their time at the school.
 Communication will take the form that parents prefer; such as email, telephone or written report home.
 Often we use a communication log to go between home and school.
 Where necessary TAC (Team Around the Child) meetings take place to discuss any additional needs, and referrals to specialist teacher advisors complete when they are deemed as necessary.